-In practice, The United States issued rulings within the scope of the transparency framework as follows:
+In practice, the United States issued rulings within the scope of the transparency framework as follows:

 Type of ruling Number of rulings

 Past rulings 114

 Future rulings in the period 1 April 2016 - 31 December 2016 21

-Future rulings in the calendar year 2017 30
+Future rulings in the calendar year 2017 31

 Future rulings in the calendar year 2018 27

 Future rulings in the calendar year 2019 30

 Future rulings in the calendar year 2020 18

+Future rulings in the calendar year 2021 26

-Future rulings in the year in review 26
+Future rulings in the year in review 10

-Peer input was received from four jurisdictions in respect of the exchanges of information on rulings received from The United States.
-The input was generally positive, noting that overall information was generally complete, in a correct format and received in a timely manner.
+Peer input was received from four jurisdictions in respect of the exchanges of information on rulings received from the United States.
+The input was positive, noting that information was complete, in a correct format and received in a timely manner.